 In Western Australia, a whole of government approach is taken to environmental protection and several government agencies are involved.
-AWE’s activities are assessed, approved and monitored by the Western Australia State regulator, the Department of Mines and Petroleum (DMP) which is responsible for overseeing all aspects of a drilling campaign, from the initial awarding of acreage to the approvals to drill an exploration well and final decommissioning and rehabilitation of the site.
+AWE’s activities are assessed, approved and monitored by the Western Australia State regulator, the Department of Mines, Industry Regulation and Safety (DMIRS) which is responsible for overseeing all aspects of a drilling campaign, from the initial awarding of acreage to the approvals to drill an exploration well and final decommissioning and rehabilitation of the site.

-In addition, other government agencies play an important role in assessing AWE’s activities including the Department of Water, which reviews the Company’s licences to construct water wells and extract superficial aquifer water for use during operations.
+In addition, other government agencies play an important role in assessing AWE’s activities including the Department of Water and Environmental Regulation, which reviews the Company’s licences to construct water wells and extract superficial aquifer water for use during operations.

 AWE engages with other regulators, who may be involved in both the exploration, production and decommissioning processes, including: